-Irma Morin has served the Community Council of Idaho, Inc. for over 20 years and has been the executive director for the last eight years.
-Previously, she served as finance director for 10 years and as an accountant for four years.
+Irma Morin has served the Community Council of Idaho, Inc. for 29 years and has been the CEO for the last 15 years.
+Previously, she served as finance director for ten years and as an accountant for four years.

 Irma has been married to her high school sweetheart, Anthony Morin, for 30 years, is the proud mother of three children (Amadeo-27, Victoria-25, and Frank-21) and now is honored and proud to be the grandmother of Ezekiel “Zeke” Garcia, age 2.
 Irma was born in Caldwell, the daughter of former migrant farmworkers Raul and Esperanza Garcia.
 As a child, she, and her siblings, participated in the migrant and seasonal head start program “El Centro de Colores” with the Idaho Migrant Council, now CC Idaho.
 She assisted her family as a farmworker along with her siblings Ramon, Jesus, and Raul for seven years until her junior year in high school; this helped her qualify for the extended education program at CC Idaho, and she received assistance for tuition and books during her post-secondary education at Boise State University.
 After graduating with a Bachelor’s in Accounting, she dedicated her career to giving back to the organization and community.